-Applicants are required to address each of the Evaluation Factors on a separate sheet describing specifically and accurately what experience, training, education and/or awards they have received that are relevant to each factor.
+Applicants are required to address each of the Evaluation Factors in a separate document describing specifically and accurately what experience, training, education and/or awards they have received that are relevant to each factor.
 Be sure to include your name and the announcement number at the top of each additional page.
-Failure to specifically address the Selection and/or Evaluation Factors may result in your not receiving credit for all of your pertinent experience, education, training and/or awards.
+Failure to specifically address the

+Selection and/or Evaluation Factors may result in your not receiving credit for all of your pertinent experience, education, training and/or awards.